brainrake/consistent/README.md

 Well, it really feels like you don't have a blind spot near the center of your field of vision.
 But you [totally do](https://en.wikipedia.org/wiki/Blind_spot_(vision)).

 As we know, the universe is part deterministic, part random.
 There is no evidence of spirits, selves, or other spooky stuff independent of our bodies, influencing what actually happens.
 And our bodies are made of physics stuff.
-So what we end up doing is caused by previous interactions (DNA, brain structure, memories) and luck.
+So what we end up doing is caused by previous interactions (DNA, brain structure, memories) and luck (randomness).
+The best we can do is to stack the odds in our favor.

 It appears that the illusion of consious decision comes down to thinking about choices (before) and rationalizing them (after).
 There is no "actual" choice, just as there is no actual chooser, separate from our physicsy (causal+lucky) bodies.